 Nigella seeds, also known as kalonji, are small black seeds derived from the Nigella sativa plant.
 They have a unique flavor, often described as earthy, nutty, and slightly peppery.
 Nigella seeds are commonly used as a spice in various cuisines, including Turkish cuisine.

 In Turkish cuisine, nigella seeds are known as “çörek otu” and are a popular ingredient in a traditional Turkish pastry called “simit.”
 Simit is a circular-shaped bread covered in sesame seeds and dotted with nigella seeds, giving it a distinct appearance and flavor.
-Nigella seeds add a nutty and aromatic touch to simit, enhancing its overall taste.
+Nigella seeds add a nutty, aromatic touch to simit, enhancing its overall flavor.

 Apart from simit, nigella seeds are also used as a garnish in other Turkish bread, such as “pide” (Turkish flatbread) and “çörek” (Turkish pastry).
-Additionally, they can be sprinkled on top of salads and savory pastries or mixed into spice blends to provide a subtle and distinctive flavor.
+Additionally, they can be sprinkled on salads and savory pastries, or mixed into spice blends, to provide a subtle yet distinctive flavor.

-While simit is the most well-known Turkish dish that prominently features nigella seeds, they can be found in a variety of other recipes, adding a delightful twist to the flavors of Turkish cuisine.
+While simit is the most well-known Turkish dish that prominently features nigella seeds, they can be found in a variety of other recipes, adding a delightful twist to Turkish cuisine.

 21. Dried Thyme (Kekik)